CONSTITUTION AND BY-LAWS

 The congregation, and especially the membership shall meet to discuss matters of the church as the need arises, and as it is called for by the Elders.
 No official meetings can be called without the Elders.
 The congregation and membership shall be given a two-week notice prior to the holding of a meeting.
 This notification can come through an announcement given on the Lord’s Day during a worship service, or through email correspondence.

-Section Two: Selection of Officers
+Section Two: Selection of Church Officers

 The persons elected shall assume their respective offices upon election, unless another date has been specifically designated.
 The election of officers shall be held at a members’ meeting of the church in accordance with the principals set forth in Article 7, Section 1-3.

-Calling of a Pastor
+Calling of a Pastor/Elder

-In the calling of any man to the position of Pastor, the same basic process of calling an Elder must be followed in addition to having been recognized and called by the congregation to the office of Elder, according to the process described in Article 6, Section 2.
-In addition, however, the church must be given adequate opportunity to assess the preaching gifts of any potential Pastor and, before being asked to express its judgment, must receive assurance from the Elders that, having interviewed the man concerned, they are in no doubt as to his wholehearted assent to the Statement of Faith and Church Covenant.
-Notice of the nomination of a man to be called as Pastor (which shall include, if necessary, election to membership of him and his believing wife if he is married and believing children) must be given at two Sunday morning services following the nomination, prior to the vote at a members’ meeting.
+In the calling of any man to the position of Pastor/Elder, the guidelines of Article 7.2 must be followed in addition to having been recognized and called by the congregation to the office, according to the process described in Article 6,.2.
+In addition, the church must be given adequate opportunity to assess the preaching gifts of any potential Pastor and, before being asked to express its judgment, must receive assurance from the Elders that, having interviewed for candidacy and/or trained the man concerned, they are in no doubt as to his wholehearted assent to the church’s Statement of Faith and Church Covenant.
+If he is nominated from within the church, he shall submit to a process of training administered by the current Elders, in recognition of the covenant membership for this office as outlined in Article 7.2.

 Calling of A Lay Elder